ruhtar/parking-control-api/README.md

 # Parking spot control system 🚗
-API made in Java with Spring using Postgre database.
+API made in Java with Spring using Postgres database.
 The API is a REST one that follows the Repository, Controller and Services design pattern.
 The application does some operation like to create, update, list and delete the infos registered of a parking spot.
 The operations with the database were made using JPA and validated with Validation.